Aalishan17Raza/exploding-kitten/README.md

 `Node Version - 20.11.0`
 `npm Version - 9.7.2`

+use `git clone https://github.com/Aalishan17Raza/exploding-kitten.git` to get all the files in your local system.

 use `npm install` to install the dependencies

 use `npm run dev` to start the application